Todd Wiltshire: England

-Starting in 1988, Todd Wiltshire rode for the Wimbledon Dons in the National League, helping the Dons to finish runners-up in the Knock-Out Cup in 1988 and second in the league in 1989.
+Starting in 1988, Wiltshire rode for the Wimbledon Dons in the National League, helping the Dons to finish runners-up in the Knock-Out Cup in 1988 and second in the league in 1989.
 Wiltshire also won the Scottish Open Championship in 1989.

 Wiltshire moved up to the first division in 1990 with Reading Racers where he was voted British speedway rider of the year after finishing third in the World Final at Bradford.
 While with Reading where he was teammate to Per Jonsson, Wiltshire would win both the British League and British League Knockout Cup in 1990.

-He had three spells with the Oxford Cheetahs from 1998 to 2001 where he was part of the Elite League title winning team in 2001.
+Wiltshire had three spells with the Oxford Cheetahs from 1998 to 2001, where he was part of the Elite League title winning team in 2001.
 After not racing for Oxford in the 2002 season, due to a rule capping the number of Grand Prix riders in Elite League teams, he returned to the team in 2003 and he also made a short-lived but successful comeback in 2006 for the Cheetahs before retiring for the last time.